spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/byoos/image-builder.md

 7. Next, find the `make` command for your provider.
-You can use the following command to get a list of all available RHEL options.
-Replace the `grep` filter with the provider you are creating an image for.
+You can use the following command to get a list of available RHEL options.
+Replace the `grep` filter with your target provider.

     <br />